 - All-inclusive toolkits for streamlining customer service (think call-routing, transfers/forwarding, etc.)

-Here are the top 5 virtual phone services I found to suit your needs:
+Here are the top 5 virtual phone services that we think will be best for you:

 You might want to check Talkroute’s pricing plans before you get a free trial and like it too much.
 Aimed at growing teams, the Plus plan costs $39 per month and offers a decent amount of features for help desks and customer service.
 For integrations, however, you’ll need a full $99 Enterprise plan.